 The course is built on weekly 2-hour lectures, followed by one-hour tutorials, but some weeks will feature a 3-hour lecture.
-See the Course calendar for more details.
-You may attend either the morning or the afternoon session, regardless of which section you are registered in.
-I may change this policy if attendance becomes unbalanced.
+See the Course calendar for the list of topics and readings; the calendar is subject to (limited) changes.